crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Hacking as an illegal practice “is used most typically to describe a person who accesses computers and information stored on computers without first obtaining permission" (Pashel, 2006, p.
 197).
 Pashel (2006), citing Logan and Clarkson (2005), advances the definition of hacking as accessing a system that one is either not authorized to access or one who accesses a system at a level beyond their authorization.

 The practices of professional ethical hackers are governed by a legal framework.
 Ethical hackers abide by the imperative to obtain permission before attempting to access a computer network (Graves, 2010; Harris, 2021; Palmer, 2001).
 While a white hat hacker is “authorised to break into supposedly ‘secure’ computer systems without malicious intent, but with the aim of discovering vulnerabilities in order to bring about improved protection,” a black-hat hacker is “someone who hacks with malicious intent and without authorisation” (Bodhani, 2013, p.
 64).

 Pike (2013) draws a sharp distinction between white and black hats.
 A white-hat hacker is defined as “a hacker who is committed to full compliance with legal and regulatory statutes as well as published ethical frameworks that apply to the task at hand.”
 In contrast, a black-hat hacker is “a hacker who either ignores or intentionally defies legal or regulatory statutes with presumably little interest in ethical frameworks” (p.
 69).

 Similarly, Palmer's (2001) use of the explicit terms “ethical hacker” and “criminal hacker” places him squarely in the same camp of moral clarity as Pike (2013) and Young et al. (2007)—there is really one type of ethical hacker, the hacker who hacks within a legal framework.
 Logan and Clarkson (2005), Palmer (2001), Sharma and Sefchek (2007), Xu, Hu, and Zhang (2013), and Young et al. (2007) all more or less echo Pike’s definition--essentially placing hacking and hackers at either side of the law.

-That ethical hacking is a legal practice is hardly a point of contention whether in literature or in the public sphere.
+That ethical hacking is a legal practice is hardly a point of contention whether in literature or within the public sphere.
 But it should be noted, legal does not necessarily equate with ethical.
 For example, Pashel (2006) and Bodhani (2013) explicitly acknowledge variations of grey hat hacking exist, but they too agree that white hat hacking can be distinguished as being legal and authorized.

 The key defining characteristic of ethical hacking in comparison to other hacking practices is the legal imperative: ethical hacking is unambiguously legal.
 The practices of ethical hackers are governed by a legal framework.
 Ethical hackers have authorization to hack the target system (Graves, 2010; Palmer, 2001).
 Ethical hackers need prior authorization, stipulated in a legally binding contract with the computer network owners, before attempting to breach a computer network (Bodhani, 2013; Palmer, 2001; Young, Lixuan, & Prybutok, 2007).

-The imperative that testing must be authorized to avoid legal risks is enriched within industry standards/guidelines such as ISO/IEC 27001 (Authorization & Legal Compliance, A.18.1.4) and professional associations such as IEEE Code of Ethics (Ethics 3, 4).
+The imperative that testing must be authorized to avoid legal risks is enriched within industry standards/guidelines such as ISO/IEC 27001 (Authorization & Legal Compliance, A.18.1.4) and codes of professional associations such as IEEE Code of Ethics (Ethics 3, 4).

 ### Professional ethics of ethical hackers

-Ethical hackers operate within a structured framework of professional codes of conduct, which define their responsibilities and ensure accountability.
+Ethical hackers operate within a structured framework of professional codes of conduct which define their responsibilities and ensure accountability.
 Several professional codes of conduct exist for information security professionals and ethical hackers, applicable to individuals who are members or certified professionals of the respective association.
 For example,

-* Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
+* Industry certifications and training: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
 * Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
 * Industry standards/guidelines: OSSTMM, ISO/IEC 27001, OWASP (Open Web Application Security Project) Testing Guide, PCI DSS Penetration Testing Guidance.
 * Regulatory/governmental standards/guidelines: NIST SP 800-12 and NIST SP 800-53 touch on broader security and privacy principles, NIST SP 800-115 (Technical Guide to Penetration Testing) emphasizes authorized testing.
 * Professional licensing/accreditation bodies: Professional Engineers Ontario (PEO)/PEO code of ethics, Canadian Engineering Accreditation Board (CEAB), Canadian Information Processing Society (CIPS).

-This segment explores the professional ethics of ethical hackers as stipulated/enriched in several key **formal** codes of ethical conduct (professionalism as grounded in university training, and professionalism as grounded in industry standards), and
-**conventional** codes of ethical conduct (professionalism as grounded in industry conventions).
+This segment explores the professional ethics of ethical hackers as stipulated/enriched in several key **formal** codes of ethical conduct (professionalism as grounded in university training, and professionalism as grounded in industry standards), and **conventional** codes of ethical conduct (professionalism as grounded in industry conventions).

 #### Professionalism as grounded in university training